-Our collection of modern and contemporary art is an extensive and varied collection which includes painting, sculpture, ceramics, decorative arts, photography and works on paper.
+Our collection of modern and contemporary art is extensive and varied including painting, sculpture, ceramics, decorative arts, photography and works on paper.

-The collection includes work by artists such as Patricia Piccinini, Bill Henson, Dale Frank, Jan Nelson, Fiona Hall, Ben Quilty, Emily Kame Kngwarreye, Kit Webster, and Ben Armstrong.
+The collection includes works by artists such as Patricia Piccinini, Bill Henson, Dale Frank, Jan Nelson, Fiona Hall, Ben Quilty, Emily Kame Kngwarreye, Kit Webster, and Ben Armstrong.

 Our collection of 19th century Australian art depicts a period in our history of wealth and nation-building, hard work and new beginnings.